 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social medianetworking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

 You might want to take a career course to help you maximize your time at IU.
-Students should consider taking ASCS-Q299 College to Career III: Market Yourself for the Job and Internship Search.
+Students should consider taking ASCS-Q296: College to Career II: Navigate Your Arts and Sciences Experience.

 The job market

 Students with the Interdepartmental Political Science and Philosophy degree take their education in many directions, whether moving directly into a career or going on to graduate or professional studies.

 Initial and long-term destinations for graduates include positions in many job sectors: federal and state government, military or civil service, non-governmental organizations, non-profits, the cooperative job sector, education, research and policy think tanks, and business.

 Students with this major can become researchers, policy advisors, educators, businesspersons, security personnel, lawyers, public administrators, journalists, or aid workers, among many other options.